Old Mother Riley's New Venture

-Old Mother Riley's New Venture is a low-budget black-and-white 1949 British comedy film, starring Arthur Lucan, Kitty McShane and Chili Bouchier.
-It is the twelfth in the long-running Old Mother Riley films, and was the first of the series to play in London's West End.
-In addition, it was the first to be released in the US, where it opened in 1952, as Old Mother Riley, (and was re-released there as A Wild Irish Night).
+Old Mother Riley's New Venture (also known as Mother Riley's New Venture; U.S. titles Old Mother Riley and A Wild Irish Night) is a 1949 British comedy film directed by John Harlow and starring Arthur Lucan, Kitty McShane and Chili Bouchier.
+It was written by Jack Marks, Con West and Harlow.
+It is the twelfth in the series of Old Mother Riley films, and was the first to play in London's West End.
+It was also the first to be released in the US, where it opened in 1952, as Old Mother Riley, and was later re-released there as A Wild Irish Night.

 Plot summary

 The owner of a five star London hotel leaves for a holiday, and to everyone's surprise promotes Old Mother Riley from kitchen dishwasher to manageress.
 Chaos ensues, and Mother Riley and Kitty are suddenly suspects in the theft of the Royal Hula Diamond, but somehow along the way also manage a trip to a beauty parlour, a banquet with Arab royalty, some Saint Patrick's Day celebrations, and a climactic custard pie fight.